crufter/hypecms/README.md

 =======
 - Install and start MongoDb
 - go get github.com/opesun/hypecms
-- Modify config values at the beginning of main.go if needed
+- Modify config values at the beginning of main.go if needed, or use command line arguments to overwrite them.
 - Clone github.com/opesun/hypecms-shared.
 Create a symbolic link in your file system named github.com/opesun/hypecms/shared which points to the cloned repo.
-Alternatively, copy all contents of the hypecms-shared repo into the "shared" named folder in hypecms.
+Alternatively, create a folder named "shared" in github.com/opesun/hypecms and copy all contents of github.com/opesun/hypecms-shared into it.

 Stuff already working
 =======